1

 Project proposal:

-In three pages or less, describe to us your project or campaign.
-This is basically a project proposal.
+In three pages or less, describe to us your project or campaign that relates to environmental justice, ocean and coastal advocacy, anti-fossil fuels, biomass, renewable energy, food insecurity, or sustainable agriculture.
 In your proposal, be sure to highlight how your project is related to environmental justice, sustainability, or the climate crisis.
-Further, be sure to explain what drew you to this issue, why it is unique to your campus or community, and a basic outline of how you hope to achieve your goals.
+Further, be sure to explain what drew you to this issue, how you have exhibited leadership, and a basic outline of how you hope to achieve your goals.
 In addition to learning about your issue and your plan, we are interested in your background in environmental work, how the fellowship program will benefit you, why you feel deeply about your issue, and how it connects to the goals of the Rachel Carson Council.

 Your proposal will be strengthened by reviewing the RCC website and especially the work and writing of previous RCC Fellows.
-Your project will grow out of the unique circumstances of your own college or university but is likely to use techniques and tactics like those used elsewhere.
-We value creative approaches to environmental and justice issues but also hope your project may stimulate similar ones and be replicable at other colleges even if tailored to meet their own unique circumstances.
-Projects can and have involved organizing campaigns on divestment and reinvestment, lobbying on coastal and ocean protection; the arts and communications such as a series of podcasts on factory farms, curriculum development, community engagement, climate, and environmental organizing, and network building with Black, and LGBT+ communities; and campus sustainability construction and education for solar installations, campus and community organic gardens, food pantries, and food insecurity.
+Your project will grow out of the circumstances of your own college or university but is likely to use techniques and tactics like those used elsewhere.
+We value creative approaches to environmental and justice issues but also hope your project may stimulate similar ones and be replicable at other colleges even if tailored to meet your own circumstances.
+Projects can and have involved organizing campaigns on divestment and reinvestment, lobbying on coastal and ocean protection; the arts and communications such as a series of podcasts on factory farms, curriculum development, community engagement, campus and community solar installation, campus and community organic gardens, food pantries and food insecurity, and network building with Black, Latino, and LGBT+ communities.

 Need some inspiration?
 Read about our current fellows here.